Bitcoin bridge

 2. "Take back path", which allows the user to take back their funds if the bridge fails to move funds from the Deposit Request Transaction into the bridge address within 144 blocks, i.e. it is time-locked and the user can spend it by providing a signature approximately 1 day after their initial request.

-Apart from the previous Taproot output, the DRT has some metadata attached to it, in the form of an OP_RETURN output, that must be the second output of the transaction in order for the Alpen sequencer to be able to detect the transaction.
+Apart from the previous Taproot output, the Deposit Request Transaction has some metadata attached to it, in the form of an OP_RETURN output, that must be the second output of the transaction in order for the Alpen sequencer to be able to detect the transaction.
 The OP_RETURN output can be up to 80 bytes long (according to bitcoin standardness policy), and is composed of the following data:

 2. Depositor public key (X-only).
-This takes 32 bytes and are used to validate the DRT, while also necessary for the control block required to spend the P2TR output via the N-of-N Tapscript.
+This takes 32 bytes and are used to validate the Deposit Request Transaction, while also necessary for the control block required to spend the P2TR output via the N-of-N Tapscript.

 3. Execution Layer address.
 The EL address is the Alpen address where the user wants to receive the BTC on Alpen.
 It is a 20-byte Ethereum Virtual Machine (EVM) address.